kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 ### Gill Solution (the forced wave solution)
 The Gill solution is a steady state, forced response of the wave solution.
-To acquire the steady-state solution, we adopt {eq}`shallow_water_linear3`
+To acquire the steady-state wave solution, we adopt {eq}`shallow_water_linear3`

 ```{math}